dasilvacontin/gh-sauce/README.md

 Enhance your GitHub repo's markdown files.

 `gh-sauce` parses issues and usernames from markdown files and automatically converts them into links.
-Your markdown will remain clean and easy to read since the URLs will be listed at the end of the file.
+Your markdown will remain clean and easy to read since the URLs will be listed (in alphanumeric order) at the end of the file.

 ## Example